Miami University Logo

 In 2020, the workshop was led by Christopher Schaberg, Dorothy Harrell Brown Distinguished Professor of English at Loyola University of New Orleans and author of numerous books.
 Schaberg is founding co-editor of Object Lessons--a series of books about objects such as bread, refrigerators, neckties, and sewing needles--and the leader of a national series of NEH Institutes on public writing.

-To date, nearly 20 program participants have published articles in outlets including The Conversation, Popula, Quartz, and The Washington Post.
+To date, nearly 20 program participants have published articles in high profile newspapers and online journals such as The Conversation, The New York Times, and The Washington Post.

 Grant Development Workshops